|Berner Oberland Trek

 Booking your trip

-We offer this trip as either an open trip, on which you can sign up by yourself and join a group, or, as a private program for just you and your friends/family.
+We offer this trip as a private program for just you and your friends/family.

-For booking either an "open" trip or a private trip, you can fide more information on the booking procedure here, Booking Trekking Information.
+You can find more information on the booking procedure here, Booking Trekking Information.

 Group size and composition